 - Graduate Diploma in Education (Physical Education)

 Students enrolled on the undergraduate teaching degrees complete two Teaching practice assignments whilst those enrolled on the Graduate Diplomas undertake one assignment.
 Teaching practice is formally graded on an incremental scale and an honours grade is a prerequisite for an overall honours degree.
-The academic assessment of students on teaching practice is therefore a critical activity and is at the core of the teaching practice process.
+The academic assessment of students on teaching practice is, therefore, a critical activity and is at the core of the teaching practice process.

-Clinical Placement is an integral part of the.
+Clinical Placement is an integral part of these courses.
 It is organised by the Practice Education Co-ordinator and takes place throughout the two years of the programme.
 Students will be placed in different sites around Ireland and there may be opportunities for some placements to take place outside of Ireland.
 There is no financial support for placement: students will need to cover their travel and accommodation costs associated with placement.
 Placements frequently involve considerable travel.